-- Bed and breakfast establishment in an owner-occupied residential building in accordance with Section 5.D of these Regulations. - 2.
+- 1. Bed and breakfast establishment in an owner-occupied residential building in accordance with Section 5.D of these Regulations. - 2.
 Home enterprise in accordance with Section 5.B.4 of these Regulations. - 3.
-Contractor shop and storage in accordance with Section 5.B.5 of these Regulations.
+Contractor shop and storage as an accessory use in accordance with Section 5.B.5 of these Regulations.